Anointing Of The Sick

 The Sacrament of the Anointing of the Sick is available to any baptized Catholic who is facing serious illness.
 Please see any priest or call the on-call priest to arrange for the Sacrament to be celebrated.
-Once a year, we celebrate the sacrament of the Anointing of the sick during the Sunday Masses to invite the whole community to pray with those who need God's Grace through this Sacrament of Healing.
-If you need to be anointed please call 320-685-8512.
+We celebrate the sacrament and invite the whole community to pray with those who need God’s Grace through this Sacrament of Healing.

 The Sacrament of Reconciliation is offered every Saturday before the Vigil Mass in each parish.
-It is also offered a half an hour before the School Masses at Saints Peter & Paul, and Saint Boniface.
 During the seasons of Advent and Lent, we offer Communal Reconciliation Services with the Rite of Individual Confession.
 Please see the bulletin for the date and times of these services.

-•Saturdays at 3:30 pm at Saint Boniface Church
+- Saturdays at 3:15 PM at Saint Boniface

-To help you in either planning for your own funeral liturgy or to plan the liturgy for a loved one who has died, click here.
+To help you in either planning for your own funeral liturgy or planning the liturgy for a loved one who has died, click here.